Cleveland Cavaliers: History

 The Cavaliers' roster went through many changes in the 2017–18 season, most notably the trade of Irving to the Boston Celtics in exchange for Isaiah Thomas and other assets.
 Thomas was later traded to the Los Angeles Lakers as part of a trade deadline overhaul that saw the Cavaliers add Jordan Clarkson, Larry Nance Jr. (son of Cavs legend Larry Nance) and others.
 The following offseason, James declined his player option to rejoin the team, instead signing with the Lakers.
 In the following two seasons, the team recorded only 19 wins and failed to make the playoffs.

 In the first three seasons since James left the second time, the Cavaliers won a total of 60 games, missed the playoffs each season and had four different head coaches: Tyronn Lue, Larry Drew, John Beilein and by this time, J.B.
 Bickerstaff, who was promoted to head coach for the 2020–21 season after he had been an assistant on Belien's staff the previous season.

-Donovan Mitchell, who was traded to the Cavaliers on September 1, 2022 and has been an All-Star in all three seasons he has played for the Cavs.
+Donovan Mitchell, who was traded to the Cavaliers on September 1, 2022 and has been an All-Star in all four seasons he has played for the Cavs.

 In the 2021–22 season, the Cavs finished 44–38 and eighth in the Eastern Conference, and qualified for the NBA play-in tournament, marking the first time the team played in the event.
 This also marks the team's first postseason basketball since 2017–18 and the first time a non-LeBron-led team qualified for postseason play since 1997–98.
 The team, however, did not make it out of the play-in tournament, losing the game to the Brooklyn Nets and then to the Atlanta Hawks, ending their season.

 On March 26, 2023, the Cavaliers clinched a spot in the NBA playoffs, making this the first time since 2018 that the team entered the playoffs, with a 108–91 win over the Houston Rockets.
 This was also the first time since 1998 that the team entered the playoffs without LeBron James.
 They wound up losing their first round playoff series to the New York Knicks four games to one.

 On October 25, 2023, it was announced that defensive end Myles Garrett of the Cleveland Browns had purchased a minority ownership stake in the Cavaliers.
 Along with his ownership stake, Garrett would serve as an ambassador for the team.

 The Cavaliers qualified the 2024 NBA Playoffs as the 4th seed in the Eastern Conference, defeating the Orlando Magic 4–3 in the first round, but losing to the Boston Celtics 4–1 in the Conference semifinals.